Opioids are a category of addictive drugs. Opiates are a subset of opioids that include drugs made from the poppy plant.

 Once a chemical dependence is formed, withdrawal symptoms occur when people stop use of the opioids.
-Depending on the length of use and dosage, withdrawal symptoms may vary.
+Depending on the length of use and dosage, withdrawal symptoms during drug rehab may vary.

 Some may experience very mild symptoms, but long-term users of opioids will experience more severe withdrawal symptoms.
 The continued use of opioids after a dependence is formed often results in an addiction.

 Addiction to opioids occurs when people find an inability to stop using despite negative consequences.
 People who are addicted to opiates experience strong cravings for more opioids and find that their thought process revolves around them.